 It must be made clear that you are required to quarantine until you are released from it via Ministry of Health's notification.
 You cannot quarantine in a hotel.
 Quarantine means a bedroom with a door and a bathroom.
 Israel takes quarantine seriously.
 The authorities will indeed check on you.
 They will knock on your door to see if you are there.
 Please honor the quarantine rules.

 For practical purposes, what does this mean?
-If you did a serological test in Israel, and you return for another visit before the end of 2021, you will receive an email that you are released from quarantine after you file this 24-hour preflight self isolation form.
+If you did a serological test in Israel, and you return for another visit before the end of 2021, you can upload your old serological test here, and once your PCR test is complete, you will be released from quarantine.
+Since the appearance of the Delta variant, some foreign visitors have decided to repeat their serological tests.

-Israel requires that you do a 72-hour pre flight PCR test before you leave Israel.
-Hatzala does PCR tests and so does Check2Fly at the airport.
-Check2Fly continues to do outbound PCR tests, but as noted above, no longer does inbound to Israel.
+Israel requires that you do a 72-hour pre flight PCR test before you leave Israel (unless you are Israeli and were vaccinated in Israel, in which case, you are governed by the rules of the country you are traveling to).
+Hatzala does PCR tests (in a number of locations), as does Superpharm, and Check2Fly at the airport (located at the Tamar Gate and there are signs at the airport where to go).
+Check2Fly continues to do outbound PCR tests.
 You can find other private testing sites for non citizens at public hospitals here.
 The maximum cost is around 297NIS.
 Please note that Check2Fly is cheaper but must be done at the airport.
+There are other companies that have cropped up including aidg.co.il.

 If you stayed in Israel for less than 14 days, you might be asked at Ben Gurion to go to the Misrad Hapnim in the airport to secure a written "ishur yetzia me'haretz," permission to leave country.
 This is not an online form or an application you can file for.
 You simply need to arrive at the airport a little earlier than planned in order to get this slip of paper.
 Please make sure that you have you serological test results with you and the release SMS from the Ministry of Health when departing from Ben Gurion.